gitlabhq/omnibus-gitlab/doc/update/README.md

 | [Geo](#geo-deployment)                                          | GitLab EE with Geo enabled                        |
 | [Multi-node / HA with Geo](#multi-node--ha-deployment-with-geo) | GitLab CE/EE on multiple nodes                    |

+Each type of deployment will require that you hot reload the `puma` (or `unicorn`) and `sidekiq` processes on all nodes running these services after you've upgraded.
+The reason for this is that those processes each load the GitLab Rails application which reads and loads the database schema into memory when starting up.
+Each of these processes will need to be reloaded (or restarted in the case of `sidekiq`) to re-read any database changes that have been made by post-deployment migrations.

 ### Single-node deployment

 CAUTION: **Caution:**